Welcome to AAPMBF: For our 2026 Changes and Rules. For our FAQs.

 We collect personal and health information with consent* or when required by law and/or by other lawful and fair means.
 We make every effort to ensure that the information provided to us is accurate, complete, up-to-date and will remain private and confidential.

 Personal and Health Information is collected only when it is directly related to or reasonably necessary for our functions and activities.
-Personal and Health information is collected for the purpose of providing services to members and administering our business functions, including but not limited to:
+Personal and Health information is collected for the purpose of providing services to Members and administering our business functions, including but not limited to:

 • processing your application